engrahsaninam/engrahsaninam/README.md

 ## About Me

 Hello!
-I'm [Your Name], a passionate data scientist and machine learning enthusiast.
+I'm Ahsan Inam, a passionate data scientist and machine learning enthusiast.
 I have a strong background in Python programming and a keen interest in applying these skills to real-world data problems.
 I'm committed to sharing knowledge and collaborating with the open-source community to advance our understanding of data science, ML, and AI.

-You can learn more about me and my work on my [personal website](https://yourwebsite.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/yourprofile).
+You can learn more about me and my work on my [personal website](https://engrahsaninam.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/engrahsaninam).

 ## Repository Overview